rust-embedded/cortex-a/README.md

 ## Minimum Supported Rust Version

-Requires a recent nightly of Rust.
+Requires a recent nightly of Rust if the (default) `nightly` feature is enabled.
+Without this the register access module is not available.

 ## Usage